-First, the instructional designer must analyse the needs of the learners outlining clear learning objectives.
+Analysis - First, the instructional designer must analyse the needs of the learners or the organisation that hires them to make an instructional design model demonstrating the need for additional training or education.
+It helps the designer create clear learning objectives.
 Sometimes, the analysis indicates that training is not what the organisation needs, and a different process will be recommended instead.